CiscoSecurity/tr-05-serverless-gigamon-threatinsight/README.md

 - EU: https://securex.eu.security.cisco.com/integrations/available/cdf11c33-0891-491a-8e36-201e4decd3d0/new
 - APJC: https://securex.apjc.security.cisco.com/integrations/available/904e961f-ff81-48f5-aeb0-5c033e2054b7/new

-You will also be prompted to enter next Environment Variables:
+You will also be prompted to enter `CTR_ENTITIES_LIMIT` variable that:

-  - `CTR_ENTITIES_LIMIT`
   - Restricts the maximum number of CTIM entities of each type returned in a single response per each requested observable.
   - Applies to the following CTIM entities:
     - `Indicator`,
     - `Sighting`.
   - Must be a positive integer.
 Defaults to `100` (if unset or incorrect).
 Has the upper bound of `1000` to avoid getting overwhelmed with too much data, so any greater values are still acceptable but also limited at the same time.

-  - `GTI_ALLOW_TEST_ACCOUNTS`
+And be prompted to choice option `GTI_ALLOW_TEST_ACCOUNTS`:
   - Allows fake data from the test accounts (`Demo` and `Training`) to be returned along with real data (if enabled).
-    - Must be a boolean flag represented as an integer (`0` or `1`).
-Defaults to `0` (if unset or incorrect).

 ## Step 3: Testing (Optional)